google/zetasql/docs/date_functions.md

 the last day of the month.

 You can optionally specify the date part for which the last day is returned.
-If this parameter is not used, the default value is `MONTH`.
+If this parameter isn't used, the default value is `MONTH`.
 `LAST_DAY` supports the following values for `date_part`:

 +  `YEAR`